davisjoseph6/social-media-dashboard-final/README.md

 ### Challenges Faced

 One of the most significant challenges was managing the integration of multiple AWS services and ensuring seamless communication between them.
 Debugging serverless applications, especially those involving multiple asynchronous processes, required careful monitoring and logging.
 Optimizing the performance of DynamoDB queries and managing the security configurations for various AWS services were also challenging but ultimately rewarding tasks.

+### Project Completion Time

+The project was completed in 38 days from beginning to end.

 ## Repository Structure